AlexDuvalinho/GraphSVX/README.md

 - some settings of GraphSVX such as feat, coal, g, regu, S, hv, fullempty, hops (see configs file)

 ### To train a model
-If you would like to train your own model on a chosen dataset, run:
+If you would like to train your own model on a chosen dataset, run [script_train.py](/script_train.py):
 ```
 python3 script_train.py --dataset='DATASET_NAME' --model='MODEL_NAME' --save=True
 ```